NEFT: A Unified Transformer Framework for Efficient Near-Field CSI Feedback in XL-MIMO Systems: System Model and Problem Formulation

-where $r$ is the distance of the 1-st antenna at UE from the 1-st antenna at BS, $\phi$ denotes the relative angle between UE and BS, and $\theta$ denotes the angle of departure (AoD) of the signal.
-Moreover, $d_1$ and $d_2$ are denoted as $d_1 = n_1 d$ and $d_2 = n_2 d$, where $d$ is the antenna spacing.
+In (\ref{eq4}), $r$ is the distance between the first BS and UE antennas, $\phi$ denotes the relative angle between UE and BS, and $\theta$ denotes the angle of departure (AoD) of the signal, while $d_1 = n_1 d$ and $d_2 = n_2 d$, with $d$ being the antenna spacing.

-This geometric model captures the distance-dependent path loss and phase variations that characterize near-field propagation.
+This geometric model captures the distance-dependent path loss and phase variations of near-field propagation.
 The resulting CSI matrices exhibit complex spatial structures with nonlinear phase relationships that differ significantly from conventional far-field patterns, presenting unique challenges for efficient compression and feedback.